Maryam55099/Algorithms-Exploration---Cubing-Workflow/README.md

 8. Lastly, sometimes you need to turn the tip and first layer of the triangle to match the last layer to complete the Pyraminx.
 For more information and references: https://www.youtube.com/watch?v=2H0FUvaaUsI&t=1s

-**AN INTELLECTUAL QUESTION: HOW DOES CUBING RELATE TO MATH AND COMPUTER SCIENCE?**
+**AN INTELLECTUAL QUESTION: HOW DOES CUBING RELATE TO MATH AND COMPUTER SCIENCE?/PROGRAMMING**
+Rubik's Cube and mathematics have a number of connections.
+Rubik's Cube ties to arithmetic concepts like fractions, ratios, and proportional reasoning because it can be used to grasp surface area and volume as well as show a net of a familiar, three-dimensional solid.
+Second, as is common knowledge, the cube is a riddle of colour combinations, and combinations are studied in number theory and algebra, perhaps also in probability theory and other fields.
+All these are components of Math.
+Thirdly, let’s discuss how cubing is related to programming.